Want to Save this Recipe?

 What We Served at Our Cookout

-- Cheeseburger sliders – These junior-sized patties were assembled in advance using locally raised ground beef and were the perfect size for kids!
+- Cheeseburger sliders – These junior-sized patties were assembled in advance using

 - Snow Cones – These shaved ice treats can easily be turned into a whole food dessert if you omit the sugary processed syrups that are usually squirted on top.
 For our “syrup” I like to slightly dilute organic frozen juice concentrate (like orange, apple, and grape) and put it in our own squeeze bottle instead!
 It works perfectly.